 While your Apple Watch makes some nice and useful sounds, you don’t always want to hear them.
 You may have sounds for alerts, reminders, or to let you know the time.
 But if you’re heading someplace where those sounds can annoy others, you probably want to silence them.

-So that you never forget to enable Theater Mode or Silent Mode, you can set up shortcuts to turn these on automatically based on your location.
+So that you never forget to enable Theater Mode or Silent Mode, you can set up automations to turn these on automatically based on your location.
 Here, we’ll show you how to create these automations for your Apple Watch in the Shortcuts app.

+Apple Watch running watchOS 3.2 or later has a feature called Theater Mode.
 Let’s take a look at what exactly Apple Watch Theater Mode does, how you can enable it, and when you might want to use it.

 Two days ago, Apple released watchOS 3.2 for all Apple Watch models with two newsworthy improvements: Siri in apps and a new Theater Mode toggle in Control Center.
 With watchOS 3.2, Apple's SiriKit framework that debuted alongside iOS 10 is now available to watchOS developers.